Walks From The Door or Very Nearby

 The Mortal Man, Troutbeck – Occasional live folk music and weekly spoken word night on Thursdays.

 The Unicorn, North Road, Ambleside – Live music every Thursday, Friday and Saturday evening.

 The Royal Oak, Church Street, Ambleside – Live music every Sunday evening, plus quiz nights.

 The Lily, Lake Road, Ambleside – Live music every Friday and Saturday evening, including open mike nights and comedy nights.

 Buzzards frequently fly over How Head Barn during the day, although early evening is the best time to go in search of wildlife.
-We can show you the best places to see ospreys (spring & summer), peregrine falcons, roe deer, red deer, red squirrels, badgers and otters.
+We can show you the best places to see ospreys (spring & summer), peregrine falcons, kingfishers, roe deer, red deer, red squirrels, badgers and otters.